mnlipp/jgrapes/Logging.md

 logging of events with a carefully designed format.
 Below is the log of

- * staring the TCP Echo Application,
+ * starting the TCP Echo Application,
  * connecting a client,
  * sending data from the client to the server,
  * sending back the data to the client, and